YD525/SSELexicon/README.md

 ---

-## 🧩 Third-party Libraries
+## 🧩 Third-party Components

-This project makes use of the following key open-source libraries/frameworks:
+This project uses the following key open-source libraries/frameworks:

+- [AvalonEdit](https://github.com/icsharpcode/AvalonEdit) – WPF text editor component used for code/text display.
+- [Newtonsoft.Json](https://www.newtonsoft.com/json) – JSON parsing and serialization library.
+- [System.Data.SQLite](https://system.data.sqlite.org/index.html/doc/trunk/www/index.wiki) – SQLite database engine for .NET, used for reading/writing local SQLite databases.
+Licensed under Public Domain / MIT-style license.

+Other dependencies (such as various helper libraries) are also used.
+Please refer to their respective LICENSE files for more information.

+---

+## 🧩 PEX Compilation Dependencies

+The following components are required for compiling `.pex` (Papyrus) scripts:

-- [Champollion](https://github.com/Orvid/Champollion) – developed by [Orvid], for decompiling Papyrus compiled scripts.
+- [Champollion](https://github.com/Orvid/Champollion) – Developed by [Orvid], used for decompiling Papyrus compiled scripts.
-- [Papyrus-compiler](https://github.com/russo-2025/papyrus-compiler/tree/master/bin/Original%20Compiler) – used to compile .pas script files.Downloading the official components is fine too.
-They're the same,You just need to download them and put them in the Tool\Original Compiler directory of the program.
-(You can also get them from CK.)
+- [Papyrus-compiler](https://github.com/russo-2025/papyrus-compiler/tree/master/bin/Original%20Compiler) – Used to compile `.pas` script files.
+You can also download the official components and place them in the `Tool\Original Compiler` directory of the program (the same files can be obtained from CK).

-Other dependencies (such as **AvalonEdit**, various helper libraries, etc.) are also used.
-Please refer to their respective LICENSE files for further information.

 ---